mosn/mosn/examples/en_readme/wasm/sofarpc/README.md

 ## Introduction

-+ This example project demonstrates how to configure MOSN with Wasm extension.
++ This example project demonstrates how to configure MOSN with Wasm extension to deal with SofaRPC request.
-+ Protocol between MOSN is HTTP1.
++ Protocol between MOSN is Bolt.
 + For the convenience of demonstration, MOSN listens to one port.
-Once receiving an HTTP1 request, MOSN will response with status code 200 directly.
+Once receiving a Bolt request, MOSN will response directly.

 ## Preparation